All Episodes Plain Text

 I've been fortunate, I guess.

-I really have no complaints against the healthcare industry, but I've had no major problems so far.
+I've really had no complaints against the healthcare industry, but I've had no major problems so far.

 But the older you get, you get more concerned.